 Thomas Chen graduated with a B.A. in Comparative Literature and English from Cornell University and with a Ph.D. in Comparative Literature from UCLA.
 With a focus on modern Chinese literature and cinema, his research interests include world literature/cinema, translation studies, and historiography.
-His current book project is Made in Censorship: The 1989 Tiananmen Protests in Chinese Literature and Film.
-In Fall 2020 he will teach CHIN 198/298/FILM 298: Chinese Film in the World and MLL/ASIA 298: Letters from China.
+His current book project is Made in Censorship: The Tiananmen Movement in Chinese Literature and Film.

 "Remade in China: Rule of Law, Democracy, and the Chinese 12 Angry Men." positions: asia critique, forthcoming.

-"Surrogate Infrastructure: The Noncommercial Circulation of Chinese Films in the early Cold War."
-Comparative Literature Studies, forthcoming.
+"Surrogate Infrastructure: The Noncommercial Circulation of Chinese Films in the Early Cold War."
+Comparative Literature Studies, 57.3, forthcoming.

 "The Workshop of the World: Censorship and the Internet Novel Such Is This World."
 In China's Contested Internet, ed.
 Guobin Yang (Copenhagen: NIAS Press, 2015), 19-43.

 "Blanks to be Filled: Public-Making and the Censorship of Jia Pingwa's Decadent Capital," China Perspectives 2015/1, 15-22.

 "Remplir les blancs : «Publicité» et censure dans La Capitale déchue de Jia Pingwa," Perspectives chinoises 2015/1, 15-23 (trans.
 Florent Chevallier).

 "An Italian Bicycle in the People's Republic: Minor Transnationalism and the Chinese Translation of Ladri di biciclette/Bicycle Thieves," Journal of Italian Cinema & Media Studies 1.2 (2014), 91-107.